johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 and DoQ for actual session security.

-* **Safe Rollout:** As existing recursive nameservers carefully avoid data in the Additional section that they do not need, the OTS Hint will be ignored by everyone except recursive nameservers that understand the OTS Hint.
+* **Safe Rollout:** As existing recursive nameservers carefully avoid data in the Additional section that they do not need, the DTS Hint will be ignored by everyone except recursive nameservers that understand the DTS Hint.

-* **No-OTS enables a downgrade attack:** If an attacker is able to inject a No-OTS option to an outbound query then no transport signal will be provided.
-However, this is a consequence of the opportunistic nature of the OTS Hint and not worse than not being able to do transport signaling at all.
+* **No-DTS enables a downgrade attack:** If an attacker is able to inject a No-DTS option to an outbound query then no transport signal will be provided.
+However, this is a consequence of the opportunistic nature of the DTS Hint and not worse than not being able to do transport signaling at all.

 # 10. Operational Considerations